Ida's remains threaten once-in-a-century flood event in Northeast

 One study found that, over the past 4 decades, RI has increased by 4.4 mph per decade.
 That means if a storm was able to increase its intensity by 40 mph in a day in 1980, it now has the capacity to increase intensity by 55-60 mph in 24 hours.
 While that study's authors said the increase was most likely the result of a natural cycle of warming and cooling water in the Atlantic, a 2019 study found that climate change is also to blame.

 In the Atlantic, run-of-the-mill hurricanes now have twice the chance of making the jump to major hurricanes than they did just a few decades ago.
-This is due to warming waters, not only from heat trapping greenhouse gases, but also the lessening of air pollution across the Atlantic, which just a few decades ago would block more of the Sun and dampen the ability of tropical cyclones to intensify.
+This is due to warming waters, not only from heat-trapping greenhouse gases, but also from the lessening of air pollution across the Atlantic, which just a few decades ago would block more of the sun and dampen the ability of tropical cyclones to intensify.

 Even though major hurricanes make up a smaller proportion of tropical storms than weaker ones, major hurricanes produce the vast majority of damage — around 85% according to NOAA.